Vyral/base-template/_posts/2020-12-17-should-i-sell-in-the-wintertime.md

 date: 2020-12-17 18:31:04
 tags:
   - Home Seller Tips
-excerpt: Here are three reasons it’s beneficial to sell during the wintertime.
+excerpt: Here are three reasons why it’s beneficial to sell during the wintertime.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Donald+Payne/2020/Donald+Payne+Is+Winter+a+Good+Time+To+Sell_.mp4
 pullquote: Winter is an excellent time to sell your house.